 Their preference for warm weather is even reflected in laboratory settings.
 Scientists and researchers have found that mice prefer temperatures around 86 degrees F, which is reflected in the most warm corners of our homes during the winter, like attic spaces.

-Interestingly, these studies found that mice were willing to brave the cold when they also had increased access to nest-building materials.
+At this point you may be wondering, “can a house mouse survive outside in winter?”
+Interestingly, scientists have found that mice were willing to brave the cold when they also had increased access to nest-building materials.
+So, they may not want to be outside for long, but they can survive.
 The mice that chose this route also tended to eat less, as they had reduced metabolic needs.

 How Can You Prevent Mice In Your Home?